 “Ent you listening, lad?
 You’re not supposed to be here, and… faith!
 What’s the likes of you doing here, snooping about?
 Clear off!”

-This last as Jana finally turned to acknowledge the approaching fury, who wielded a big stick and growled a wealth of syllables like something from one of Pokni’s tales.
+This last as Jo finally turned to acknowledge the approaching fury, who wielded a big stick and growled a wealth of syllables like something from one of Pokni’s tales.
 She contemplated the knife in her boot but didn’t reach for it, instead gave a shrug.
 “I live here.”

 This halted the fury in his muck-booted tracks.
 And once stopped, he wasn’t so furious, after all.
-Merely a ginger-whiskered elder wielding a walking stick, his tweed jacket and cap straight from The Quiet Man—one of Jana’s favourites despite Pokni growling that John Wayne was no more than white man’s arrogance packaged in a little-dick Stetson.
-But Pokni would always watch it with her, complete with hilarious anecdotes about Jana’s great-grandfather being an extra in The Searchers, one who’d watched his companions teach said Mr. Wayne phrases that didn’t mean “Goodbye, friends!”
+Merely a ginger-whiskered elder wielding a walking stick, his tweed jacket and cap straight from The Quiet Man—one of Jo’s favourites despite Pokni growling that John Wayne was no more than white man’s arrogance packaged in a little-dick Stetson.
+But Pokni would always watch it with her, complete with hilarious anecdotes about Jo’s great-grandfather being an extra in The Searchers, one who’d watched his companions teach said Mr. Wayne phrases that didn’t mean “Goodbye, friends!”
 No, not by a long shot.

 The elder’s cap was no Stetson, and covered what seemed more curly ginger.
 Hard to tell—the sun was starting to set, turning everything the colour of a fox’s back.